 The survival rates for osteosarcoma vary based on several factors.
 These include the stage of cancer, a person’s age and general health, and how well the treatment plan works.
 Other factors that can affect outcomes include the type and subtype of the cancer.

 If osteosarcoma is diagnosed and treated before it can be detected outside the area where it started, the 5-year relative survival rate for people of all ages is 76%.
 If the cancer has spread outside of the bones and into the regional lymph nodes, the 5-year relative survival rate is 64%.
 If the cancer has spread to distant parts of the body, the 5-year relative survival rate is 24%.

-It is important to remember that statistics on the survival rates for children and teens with osteosarcoma every 5 years.
-So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+Experts measure relative survival rate statistics for children and teens with osteosarcoma every 5 years.
+This means the estimate may not reflect the results of advancements in how osteosarcoma is diagnosed or treated from the last 5 years.
 Talk with your child’s doctor if you have any questions about this information.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society website and Seigel R, et al.: Cancer Statistics 2023.
 CA: A Cancer Journal for Clinicians.
 2023 Jan; 73(1):17–48. doi/full/10.3322/caac.21763.
 (All sources accessed March 2023.)

 The next section in this guide is Medical Illustrations.
 It offers a drawing of the body parts often affected by osteosarcoma.
 Use the menu to choose a different section to read in this guide.